gsxryan/Powershell-Scripts/README.md

 # Active Directory

+- **ADLockedAccountMon.ps1**
+Script gathers the Active Directory lock state and reads out the status on 15 second intervals.
+This can be useful for troubleshooting a continuously locking account.
+You can determine the length of time between lock frequency, and compare it to lockout policies to determine how often a foreign script may be forcefully locking the account.

+- **MISC**
-Some of the functions used in scripts have been broken down here in the readme to not get too specific about how you want to gather input or export results.
+Some of the functions used in prior scripts have been broken down here in the readme to not get too specific about how you want to gather input or export results.
 This can be useful when generating phased test rings in a staged software deployment strategy.

 -Get-ADUser